Step 12: RSS integration + feedreader filtering

 Interesting articles are saved via two routes:

-- Via Zotero browser extension or iOS app: open the article, click the Zotero icon → item is saved with metadata to Zotero
+_inboximmediately, with the correct type (webpage / videoRecording / podcast), source, date, and tag. - Via Zotero browser extension or iOS app: open the article in a browser, click the Zotero icon → item is saved with full metadata to Zotero

 Privacy note: NetNewsWire stores feed data locally.
 No reading habits are sent to external servers.